zlthinker/zlthinker.github.io/blog/_posts/2020-04-10-demystify-IMU.md

 v_w(t + \Delta t) &= v_w(t) + \bar{a}_w(t) \Delta t \\ &= v_w(t) + g_w \Delta t + R_{wb}(t) (a_b(t) - b^a(t) - n^a(t)) \Delta t, \\
 p_w(t + \Delta t) &= p_w(t) + v_w(t) \Delta t + \frac{1}{2} \bar{a}_w(t) \Delta t^2 \\ &= p_w(t) + v_w(t) \Delta t + \frac{1}{2} g_w \Delta t^2 + \frac{1}{2} R_{wb}(t) (a_b(t) - b^a(t) - n^a(t)) \Delta t^2. \end{split} $$

+* Here we use lie algebra for the representation of rotation velocity.
 * Note that we assume a constant rotation $$R_{wb}(t)$$ during the short sampling period $$\Delta t$$.
 * Computing $$R_{wb}(t + \Delta t)$$ is straightforward just by intergating the rotational velocity, while computing $$p_w(t + \Delta t)$$ is cumbersome because not only does it rely on the acceleration measurements but also the estimation of orientation $$R_{wb}(t)$$.